As the holiday season is already here, many of us look forward to cozying up on the couch and binge-watching our favorite movies.

 Emily in Paris

-In the popular Netflix series “Emily in Paris,” there are three key protagonists that steal the spotlight.
+In the popular Netflix series “Emily in Paris,” there are three key protagonists who steal the spotlight.
 Of course, there’s the main character, Emily Cooper, portrayed by Lily Collins.
 However, the city of Paris itself plays a crucial role, acting as a stunning backdrop for all of Emily’s escapades and comedic moments.
 Yet, it’s Emily’s distinctive wardrobe that truly takes center stage in this show.

 Costume designers Patricia Field (known for her work on “Sex and the City”) and Marylin Fitoussi were the creative minds behind Emily’s fashion choices for both seasons 1 and 2.
 Lily Collins shared in a 2020 interview with British Vogue that they drew inspiration from films like “Funny Face” and episodes of “Gossip Girl” featuring American girls in Paris, such as Blair and Serena.
 The goal was to pay homage to characters Emily admires while ensuring her clothing remains uniquely hers.